Essential holonomy of Cantor actions: Introduction

-Our main result relates the dynamical properties of a Cantor action of a finitely-generated group $\G$ with the lower central series for $\G$.

-\begin{thm} Let $\G$ be a countable group, and let $(\fX, \G, \Phi,\mu)$ be a minimal equicontinuous Cantor action with unique ergodic invariant probability measure $\mu$.
-If the action has essential holonomy, then for every $n \geq 1$ there exists $\phi_n \in \gamma_{n}(\G)$ such that the action of $\phi_n$ has a positive measure set of points with non-trivial holonomy. \end{thm}
+Our main result below relates the dynamical properties of a Cantor action of a finitely-generated group $\G$, with the lower central series $\G = \gamma_{1}(\G) \supset \gamma_{2}(\G) \supset \cdots \supset \gamma_{n}(\G) \supset \cdots$. \begin{thm} Let $(\fX, \G, \Phi)$ be a locally quasi-analytic Cantor action.
+If the action has essential holonomy, then for every $n \geq 1$ there exists $\phi_n \in \gamma_{n}(\G)$ such that the action of $\phi_n$ has a positive measure set of points with non-trivial holonomy. \end{thm} The proof of Theorem~\ref{thm-main0} is given in Section~\ref{sec-proof}.
+We observe the following corollary for $n=2$: \begin{cor} Let $(\fX, \G, \Phi)$ be a locally quasi-analytic Cantor action.
+Let $[\G,\G] \subset \G$ be the commutator subgroup of $\G$.
+If the action has essential holonomy, then there exists $\phi_2 \in [\G,\G]$ such that the action of $\phi_2$ has a positive measure set of points with non-trivial holonomy. \end{cor}

-For a nilpotent group, the lower central series terminates, and thus we obtain the following consequence of Theorem \ref{thm-main0} which includes the result of \cite[Corollary 2.4]{Joseph2021}.
-The proof in \cite{Joseph2021} uses the properties of invariant random subgroups in the space of all subgroups of $\G$.

-\begin{cor} Let $(\fX, \G, \Phi,\mu)$ be a minimal equicontinuous Cantor action with unique ergodic invariant measure $\mu$.
-If $\G$ is a finitely-generated nilpotent group, then $(\fX, \G, \Phi,\mu)$ has no essential holonomy. \end{cor}

-Finally, we discuss the question how one can determine that an action $(\fX,\G,\Phi,\mu)$ is essentially free, or more generally, has no essential holonomy?
-For topologically free actions this can be done using the \emph{Farber criterion} \cite{Farber1998,BergeronGaboriau2004,ABFG2021}.
-The Farber criterion is defined using decreasing sequences of finite index subgroups of $\G$ associated to the action, see Section \ref{sec-gchains} for details.
-In Section \ref{sec-Farber} we discuss various formulations of the Farber criterion in the literature, and its relation to the property that a minimal equicontinuous action $(\fX,\G,\Phi,\mu)$ is essentially free.
-In a few words, if a minimal equicontinuous action $(\fX,\G,\Phi,\mu)$ satisfies the Farber criterion, then it is topologically free and essentially free.

-As we explain in Section \ref{sec-Farber}, if a minimal equicontinuous action $(\fX,\G,\Phi,\mu)$ is locally quasi-analytic but not topologically free, then the Farber criterion is not satisfied even if the set of points with non-trivial holonomy has zero measure.
-We now introduce a \emph{local Farber criterion} which is applicable to locally quasi-analytic actions, and allows to determine if an action has no essential holonomy.

-Given a minimal equicontinuous action $(\fX,\G,\Phi)$ and a point $x \in \fX$, there is a descending sequence $\cG:\G = \G_1 \supset \G_2 \supset \G_3 \supset \cdots$ of finite index subgroups which are stabilizer groups of a decreasing sequence of clopen (closed and open) neighborhoods of $x$, see Section \ref{sec-gchains} for details.
-Such a chain $\cG$ depends on $x$ and on the choice of a sequence of clopen neighborhoods of $x$, but the fact that the action satisfies the Farber criterion does not depend on these choices.

-If $\cG$ can be chosen so that every subgroup in $\cG$ is normal in $\G$ then the action $(\fX,\G,\Phi)$ is free.
-Therefore, we can assume that every subgroup in $\cG$ is not normal in $\cG$.
-Recall that given a finite index subgroup $H \subset \G$, the intersection $\bigcap_{g \in \G} gHg^{-1}$ is the maximal normal subgroup of $H$ in $\G$, and has finite index in $\G$.